rcosnita/rdbms-reduce/README.md

 ## Large volume of data

 You must run CreateLargeVolumeData program from com.rcosnita.experiments.rdbmsreduce package.
 This will create a large amount of data in both provisioning items and domains tables.
+After the application execution you will have approx. 400.000 provisioning items and 400.000 domains in your database.

+## Use cases of this distributed approach
+### Test 1 - Retrieve the top 10 domains in alphabetical order

+I assume I have an application that needs to retrieve the first 10 domains belonging to a specified customer.